hapax/hapax.github.io/assets/visual-qft.md

 Consider a graph $y = f(x)$ on the Cartesian plane.
 You can add functions together and multiply them by real numbers, and this turns the set of functions into a vector space!
-Moreover, it's an *infinite-dimensional* vector space, since we can think of each point $x$ as a basis vector.
+Moreover, it's an *infinite-dimensional* vector space, since (loosely speaking) we can think of each point $x$ as a basis vector.

 <figure>